QuangDang212/WP81UniversalTemplates/README.md

-WPW81UniversalTemplates
+Windows Phone and Universal Apps Templates
 =======================

-Templates for Windows Store Apps, Windows Phone Apps and Universal Apps using MVVM
+Templates for Windows Phone Apps and Universal Apps using MVVM (8.1)